You are here

 All lecture and seminar preparation materials as well as capstone and seminar assignments will be sent to participants at least one month prior to the start of the session.

 Classroom attendance is mandatory, and instructional staff will take attendance before each lecture, seminar, breakout session, capstone, and YYGS family time.
 You will not be excused from any class except for health reasons or for a pre-authorized scheduling conflict.
-Classroom attendance will not be excused without express permission from a member of the Residential Life Team, or a member of the YYGS Leadership Team, which will be communicated directly to the staff member taking attendance.
+Classroom attendance will not be excused without express permission from a YYGS staff member.

 Academic Dishonesty and Plagiarism

 Please refer to ACADEMIC HONESTY AND PERSONAL INTEGRITY in our Rules and Regulations.

 Classes will be conducted in Yale University buildings that are also being used by Yale University students, faculty, and staff, as well as participants in other summer programs.
 You must be respectful of others in the classroom building, be quiet, and limit noise when moving throughout the buildings.
 Please do not yell or run in any Yale building, or leave trash or personal items in classrooms.

 Electronic Library Access

 Certain work assignments may require access to Yale’s extensive digital online library.
 You will receive instructions during orientation on how to access this system through http://www.library.yale.edu.